-Red Wine is quite popular and Wine stores and restaurants offer a wide variety of reds from light and fruity ones to ones that are dark, concentrated and have almost chewing texture.
+Red Wine has always been very popular and wine stores and restaurants offer a wide variety of reds from light and fruity ones to ones that are dark, concentrated and have almost chewing texture.
 Its production is similar to the White one, just the grape skin is not extracted and the colour is kept.
-The temperature of fermentation is higher than in making White Wine.
+The temperature of fermentation is higher than in making white wine.

 Merlot wines are capable of great stylistic variations.
 These are long-lasting and well-structured wines, fruity, rich and concentrated.
 The Merlot wines are softer and less tannic than Cabernet Sauvignon.